-The number of the Vault robot in which the volume resides.
-ROBOT only.)
-(Session report only; does not appear for consolidated report.)
+ROBOT The number of the Vault robot in which the volume resides.

 SCHEDULE.
 Name of the schedule that was used to back up the client.
 SLOT ID The ID of the slot in which the volume resides in the robot.
-(Slot vaulting
+(Slot vaulting only.)
+(Session report only; does not appear for consolidated report.)